-The state’s tech sector is supported by a surprising number of organizations, including the Minnesota High Tech Association (MHTA), tech.mn, and MinneAnalytics.
+The Twin Cities area has been adding tech jobs to its economy, complementing the state’s existing powerhouses (e.g. GM, the Mayo Clinic, Target, Ecolab, Cargill, etc.).
+The state’s tech sector is supported by a number of organizations, including the Minnesota High Tech Association (MHTA), tech.mn, and MinneAnalytics.
 MinneAnalytics is a whole world of big data enthusiasts—it organizes regular conferences, funds scholarships, and assists in competitions (e.g. MUDAC).

 And it’s not just the big companies that are seeing dividends.
 Twin Cities has a solid startup scene.
 Fostered by groups such as Beta.mn, minne*, Matchstick Ventures, and MN-SBIR (run by MHTA), entrepreneurs are creating new data jobs in software, healthcare, retail & more.

 Data Science Research & Initiatives at Minnesota Universities

-Better yet, UMTC has the Carlson School of Management.
+Many Minnesota universities have stepped up their big data game.
+UMTC has the Carlson School of Management.
 If you’re interested in linking your data work to business opportunities, you may wish to explore:

 Online Data Science Programs in Minnesota